 When: June 1-July 31 with a Summer Reading Kick-Off at all 5 BCPL locations

-Where: All 5 BCPL locations: Main Branch, Scheben Branch, Florence Branch, Walton Branch and Chapin Memorial Library
+Where: All 6 BCPL locations: Main Branch, Scheben Branch, Florence Branch, Walton Branch, Hebron Branch and Chapin Memorial Library

-Details: Register for Summer Reading at the at the Summer Reading Kick-Off Event and enjoy carnival games, interactive inflatables and a free Shiver Frozen Pop.
-Program open to everyone – babies, kids, teens and adults, with prizes awarded throughout.
+Details: Boone County Public Library has reading programs for all ages, from birth to adult.
+Registration and logging begins June 1.
 Register at bcpl.org to participate online.
-For those who prefer paper reading logs for kids and reading tickets for adults, these will be available at all Library locations beginning June 1.
-All activities must be logged by July 31 to be eligible for prizes, and all prizes must be picked up by July 31 (while supplies last).
-Look for fun and FREE events throughout the summer, too – including shows by Zak Morgan and Fossil Freddy!
+For those who prefer paper, reading logs for kids and reading tickets for adults will be available at all BCPL lo-cations beginning June 1.
+All activities must be logged by July 31 to be eligible for prizes.
+All prizes must be picked up by August 7 (while supplies last).

 Where: All four CCPL locations: Alexandria, Cold Spring, Fort Thomas and Newport

-Details: The Summer Reading Kickoff is Saturday, June 2.
+Details: The Summer Reading Kickoff is Saturday, June 1.
 Expect a festival-like celebration at all four CCPL locations (Alexandria, Cold Spring, Fort Thomas and Newport) between 9 am-2 pm with food, music, face painting, games and more.
 Adults are welcome to participate: every time you check something out, you’ll be entered into weekly gift card raffles.
-And the prizes for hard-to-please teens are awesome — a Kindle Fire, Super Nintendo Classic and more!
+More info here.

 What: The Summer Reading Adventure